 - If privacy is a priority

-If you're in luck, they may have some good ideas, or even be willing to share the costs.
+If you're lucky, they may have some good ideas, or even be willing to share the costs.

 Planning Permission

-If you are planning on building a fence you may well need planning permission or a permit.
-Before you proceed, check with the local council or authorities as to what the requirements are so that you stay within the law.
-You don't want to go to all the effort of having built a fence only to have to tear it down due to not following the proper planning procedures.
+If you are planning on building a fence, you may need permission or a permit.
+Before you proceed, check with the local council or authorities about the requirements so that you stay within the law.
+You don't want to go to all the effort of building a fence only to have to tear it down due to not following the proper planning procedures.

 Now that you've got all the planning and purposes of your fence covered, you need to consider what kind of fence will best suit your situation.